joscheuerer/hands-on-workshop/docs/lab2.md

 6. By scrolling down you see the variables that were identified in the IaC and loaded into the template.
 7. Hit **Create** to add this template to your marketplace.

+The creation process will bring you directly into the marketplace interface.
+Here you can explore the tabs Usage, Analysis, Code, Meta now.
-Later on the instructor will go through the different tabs with the whole group but you can also explore the tabs Usage, Analysis, Code, Meta already now.
+Later on the instructor will go through the different tabs with the whole group

-Btw. the **NoCode** tab is used to adjust the generated NoCode interface.
+If you want to move back to the **orchestrator** go to the left top corner and click on the **9dots**.

 ## 2.2 - Deploy an AWS VPC from existing template via NoCode